Andley/OGNTa/README.md

 ## Description

-This is an abridged and updated version of [OpenGNTOGNT 3.3](https://github.com/eliranwong/OpenGNT).
+This is an abridged and updated version of [OpenGNT(OGNT) 3.3](https://github.com/eliranwong/OpenGNT).
 There are two main files:

 **OGNTa.txt** = the main file of OGNTa Project, abridged and updated from OpenGNT_version3_3.csv ([BASE TEXT](https://github.com/eliranwong/OpenGNT/blob/master/OpenGNT_BASE_TEXT.zip))